evolv-ai/env-integrations/example-project/README.md

 Sets `sessionStorage` item on `/example/page/1` of `evolv:example-value` containing `exampleValue`.

-Reads `evolv:example-value` on `/example/page/2`, setting boolean remoteContext entries for `vz.exampleValue`.
+Reads `evolv:example-value` on `/example/page/2`, setting a boolean remoteContext entry for `vz.exampleValue`.

 ---